alephmembeth/alephmembeth.github.io/index.md

 # Research experiences <a name="RE"></a>
 The listed content here is just a partial enumeration of experiences.
 If you would like to learn more details, please click [here](./research.md).

-**Research on Fast Fourier Ptychographic Based on Illumination Control** -Independent project, funded by the University of Chinese Academy of Sciences.
++ **Research on Fast Fourier Ptychographic Based on Illumination Control** -Independent project, funded by the University of Chinese Academy of Sciences.
-+ Supervisor: Dr. An Pan, Pioneering Interdiscipline Center of CAS Aug 2023–present
+  Supervisor: Dr. An Pan, Pioneering Interdiscipline Center of CAS Aug 2023–present

 + **Improving the efficiency of photoacoustic conversion in photoacoustic imaging** (tentative) School of Information and Engineering, ShanghaiTech (May-September 2023)

-+ **Exploring the Performance of Coherent Ising Machine in Weighted NP-Hard Problems** School of ECE, Purdue University(Online) (December 2022 – June 2023(expected))
++ **Exploring the Performance of Coherent Ising Machine in Weighted NP-Hard Problems** School of ECE, Purdue University(Online) (December 2022 – August 2023)

 + **Reproduction of optical design projects based on reverse learning** School of Physical Science and Technology (April 2022 – March 2023)